Vishnu Puran (TV series): Young Parshuram's determination (episodes 47-52)

 Episode 47: Lord Shri Vishnu forgives and blesses Bali.
 A new story begins.
 The Brahmins (priests) were supreme in this age and the Kshatriyas (warriors) began to resent this.
 King Kartavirya Arjuna (Sahasrarjun) strikes Saint Jamdagni's son and is summoned to the sage's court.

 Episode 48: The Brahmins make Sahasrarjun apologize.
 Embarrassed, Sahasrarjun gets together with other kings and forms a plan to steal Sage Jamdagni's cows and stop the state grants to the Brahmins.
 Lord Shri Vishnu promises Lakshmi that he will protect the weak.

 Episode 49: The people provide for the Brahmins.
 The sages court accuse king Sahasrarjun of the theft of the cows.
 Angry, Sahasrarjun burns Sage Jamdagni's ashram.... over and over again.
 Lord Shri Vishnu is born as Parshuram, son of Saint Jamdagni and his wife Renuka.

 Episode 50: Saint Jamdagni does not want young Parshuram to learn martial arts, as this is not appropriate for a Brahmin.
 But Parshuram practices anyway.
 Parshuram kills four soldiers who chase him into a Shiva temple.

 Episode 51: Shiva appears and offers to teach Parshuram for ten years.
 Sahasrarjun turns on his allies and seizes their kingdoms.
 Parshuram renounces his caste and sets out for Mount Kailash, where Shiva accepts him as his pupil.
 Sahasrarjun meets Ravan, fights him, and takes him prisoner.

 Episode 52: Sahasrarjun imprisons Ravan after discovering that Ravan can't be killed.
 Parshuram undergoes ten years of training.
-At the end, Shiva gifts him pianki bow and an axe.
+At the end, Shiva gifts him pinaka bow and an axe.
 Renuka goes to reason with Sahasrarjun and he traps her in the palace.